 On 7/2/61 the G3B Bell Helicopter which was owned and piloted by Robert T. Gilbreath went missing while flying a lightning fire reconnaisance mission for the US Forest Service.
+(Crashed while returning to base due to no fuel.)
 Its wreckage was found the next day.
 No one on the helicopter survived.

 - Forest Service: Betty Fire Report and announcement of the loss of the helicopter (1.76 MB pdf)

 - Brief note in the Historical Wildland Firefighter Fatalities 1910-1996 (p 3) (616 K pdf)

 - Year: 1961

 - Location: Sequoia NF, CA, Cannell Mdw RD

 - Fatalities: 3

 - Agency: USFS